aleksandar-zivanovic/csrf_module/README.md

 ## Installation

+1. You can install the module in two ways:

+    - **Install via Composer (Recommended)**

+    The easiest way to install the module is via Composer.
+Run the following command to add it to your project:

+    ```bash
+    composer require aleksandarz/csrfmodule
+    ```

+    This will automatically add the module to your project.

+    - **Manual Installation (Download from GitHub)**

-1. Download the module and place it in your project’s modules directory
+    Alternatively, you can download the module manually from GitHub and place it in your project’s modules directory.

 2. Database Setup.
 Code for creating the table will be handled by the `createTable` method inside `DatabaseSchemaManager` class.
 Table configuration is set in `config/csrf_config.php`.

     If the `SAVE_CSRF_STATUS` constant is set to `true`, the `status` column will be included.
 If set to `false`, the column will be omitted.